Spine Surgery in Turkey : Types, Risks, Recovery, and Latest Techniques 2025

 In endoscopic spinal surgery, the surgeon inserts a small tube with a camera connected to its external portion.
 Through this setup, the surgeon can precisely visualize and perform the procedure

-endoscopic spine surgery, including uniportal and biportal endoscopic approaches, is the focus of vigorous research efforts that may lead to further expansion of the indications of endoscopic spine surgery.
+Endoscopic spine surgery, including uniportal and biportal endoscopic approaches, is the focus of ongoing research efforts that may lead to further expansion of the indications for endoscopic spine surgery.

 Laser Spine Surgery

-In the laser spinal surgery, the laser fiber is inserted through a small incision into the affected site, and the laser energy is targeted to remove, shrink, or destroy the abnormal or enlarged tissue of the disc.
-This helps alleviate pain, improve movement and quality of life with minimum incision, pain, risk and recovery time.
+In laser spinal surgery, the laser fiber is inserted through a small incision into the affected area, and the laser energy is used to remove, shrink, or destroy the abnormal or enlarged tissue of the disc.
+This helps alleviate pain, improve movement, and enhance quality of life with minimal incision, pain, risk, and recovery time.

 Robotic Spine Surgery: